NTHUObservatory/nthuobs_rsync/README.md

 ### Setup environment variables on Windows
 #### Set user password
+`Note:` If you have set user password already, skip this step.
 1. Right click on "This PC" -> `Manage`.
 1. `System Tools` -> `Local Users and Groups` -> `Users`.
 1. Right click on your user, here `observatory` -> `Set Password` -> `Proceed` -> type new password.